christiansassi/embedded-project/README.md

         - `simplelink_msp432p4_sdk_3_40_01_02\source\ti\grlib\lib\ccs\m4\grlib.a` (the path where you saved the folder).
         - `simplelink_msp432p4_sdk_3_40_01_02\source\ti\devices\msp432p4xx\driverlib\ccs\msp432p4xx_driverlib.lib` (the path where you saved the folder).

-* Put the `LcdDriver` folder inside the project folder.
+* Put the `LcdDriver` folder located at `MSP432P401R/libraries` inside the project folder.

 <h3 id="run-the-project-ccs">Run the Project</h3>